JimmyAtSchotte/Arrange-Dependencies/README.md

 # Arrange-Dependencies

-The idea for this project is to simplyfy the arrange step when testing.
+The idea for this project is to simplify the arrange step when testing.

 ### Basic use